How to pay for law school

-Paying for law school is often the top concern for aspiring law students.
-Thankfully, a little knowledge about the financial aid process and funding strategies will go a long way in lowering your stress as you make your way through your legal education.
-In this session we’ll discuss cost of attendance, the financial aid application process and the types of aid available to law students.
-In addition, you’ll learn about student loans and how to compare financial aid offers so you can determine your estimated out-of-pocket expenses associated with each school you’re considering.
-Hosted by AccessLex Institute.
+A little knowledge about the financial aid process and available options will go a long way in lowering your stress as you fund your legal education.
+During this event, an Accredited Financial Counselor from AccessLex Institute will discuss cost of attendance, the financial aid application process, and the types of aid available to law students.

 Whenever you make a big financial commitment like attending law school, it’s important to understand what you’re planning to get out of it.
 A legal education can pay tangible and intangible dividends over your lifetime.
 In this session, we’ll discuss how to calculate your law school ROI and share resources that can help you optimize it.
 Hosted by AccessLex Institute.

 The Public Service Loan Forgiveness program enables employees working for qualified public service employers to achieve forgiveness of their federal Direct student loans after 120 monthly payments on a qualified repayment plan.
-During this session, an Accredited Financial Counselor® from AccessLex Institute® will review the details of and recent updates to the program, as well as the steps you need to take to get on the right track for forgiveness.
-Hosted by AccessLex Institute.
+During this session, an Accredited Financial Counselor from AccessLex Institute will review the details of and recent updates to the program, as well as the steps you need to take to get on the right track for forgiveness.

 Four Berkeley Law alums answer questions about how they were successfully able to get their student loans forgiven using the federal Public Service Loan Forgiveness program.
 Hosted by the Berkeley Law Financial Aid Office on March 14, 2022.